Remembering Rapper, Prodigy Of Mobb Deep: Lessons We Can All Learn

 Mobb Deep reached commercial success together in 1995 with the release of the critically acclaimed album The Infamous, which sold over 500,000 copies within the first two months after release.
 They released the album Hell on Earth a year and a half later, which also received widespread critical acclaim.

-Since then the rapper has still been performing at shows and even created a healthy cookbook after his stint in prison in 2007.
+Since then the rapper had been performing at shows and even created a healthy cookbook after his stint in prison in 2007.